ZeroDayArcade/wpa-password-cracking-with-pmkid/README.md

 In order to crack a password, crack_password.py simply loops through a list of likely passwords and does the above 2 steps with each test password until a matching PMKID is found.
 It is essentially a less sophisticated, single-threaded, CPU-based way of doing what hashcat does with mode 16800/22000 to crack WPA/WPA2 PSK passwords when a PMKID is known.

 Note that this is for demonstration purposes, and not a particularly effective way of cracking WiFi passwords given it's slow speed.
 Most of the time you'd want to use *much* bigger lists, a faster language and more sophisticated parallel processing techniques.
 Still, I'm hoping this can get you started building your own cracking tools from the ground up.
 Personally, I like to have short and simple code examples to build off of, or to port to other languages.
 All of the code, including the PDKDF2 implementation that I grabbed from Stefano Palazzo's <a href="https://github.com/sfstpala/python3-pbkdf2/blob/master/pbkdf2.py">example</a> uses only standard python libraries.
 Other than comments/license info, there's only ~65 total lines of python over both .py files, and without print statements, spaces, and formatting it's closer to ~35.

-Also, and I hope this goes without saying, hacking a network you don't own or have permission to hack is very illegal.
-Don't do it.
-This is for educational purposes only and to advance your penetration testing skills and knowledge.

 ## Options